-- 12.1.
-Employment references must be completed and documented prior to issuing an offer of employment. - 12.2.
+- 12.1 Employment references must be completed and documented prior to issuing an offer of employment.
 People and Culture conduct all external reference checks using a Telephone Reference Check form.
-Typically, this will involve contact with at least three (3) previous supervisors of an external applicant. - 12.3.
-The Department will obtain written authorization from the applicant prior to conducting a reference check.
+Typically, this will involve contact with at least three (3) previous supervisors of an external applicant. - 12.2 People & Culture department will obtain written authorization from the applicant prior to conducting a reference check.
 Only the references provided by the applicant on the Employment Reference Consent Form will be contacted.